 Note: The tube between stack output and purging valve is required to be less than 20cm.
 The tube connected to the purging valve output is required to be less than 30cm.
-The inner diameter of the tube is required to be more than 2mm.
+The inner diameter of the tube is required to be more than 3mm.

-Check all the connection first and connect the load to the system, Load+ is connected to the "load+" at the controller, Load- connected to the "FC- and load-" in the stack shown in 7A.
+Check all the connection first and connect the load to the system as shown in 8A.
+Load + is connected to "load+" of the controller, load - connected to the "FC- and load -" of the stack.